 - (1) Represents ownership interest after giving effect to the offering, assuming the underwriters do not exercise their over-allotment option.
-Prior to the consummation of this offering, El Paso Energy has a 34.5% effective interest - consummation of this offering, El Paso Energy has a 34.5% effective interest in us and 65.5% is held publicly.

-(2) El Paso Energy Partners Company, a wholly-owned indirect subsidiary of El Paso Energy, is our general partner.
+Prior to the consummation of this offering, El Paso Energy has a 34.5% effective interest in us and 65.5% is held publicly. - (2) El Paso Energy Partners Company, a wholly-owned indirect subsidiary of El Paso Energy, is our general partner.
 El Paso Energy's 30.3% effective interest in us, which is held by our general partner and its affiliates, includes a 1.0% general partner interest, a 28.3% limited partner interest comprised of 8,953,764 common units, and a 1.0% non-managing member interest in substantially all of our subsidiaries.
-If we consummate the acquisition of the Crystal natural gas storage businesses, we will issue \$170.0 million. of the Crystal natural gas storage businesses, we will issue \$170.0 million, subject to adjustment, of a new series of non-voting, perpetual limited partnership interests to Crystal, a subsidiary of El Paso Energy.

-(3) The remaining 1.0% interest in Viosca Knoll is held by El Paso Energy.
-We intend to acquire this remaining 1.0% from El Paso Energy before December - (4) Currently under construction in the Prince Field. - (5) Overriding royalty interest convertible into a 30% undivided working interest. - (6) Overriding royalty interest.

-(7) Currently under construction in the Green Canyon area.
+If we consummate the acquisition of the Crystal natural gas storage businesses, we will issue \$170.0 million, subject to adjustment, of a new series of non-voting, perpetual limited partnership interests to Crystal, a subsidiary of El Paso Energy. - (3) The remaining 1.0% interest in Viosca Knoll is held by El Paso Energy.
+We intend to acquire this remaining 1.0% from El Paso Energy before December 31, 2000. - (4) Currently under construction in the Prince Field. - (5) Overriding royalty interest convertible into a 30% undivided working interest. - (6) Overriding royalty interest. - (7) Currently under construction in the Green Canyon area.